MuhtasimTanmoy/notebook/systems/compression.md

 - Huffman (Entropy) Coding
     - Entropy means the minimum number of bits needed per symbol on average
-    - Count all occurences of symbol
+    - Count all occurrences of the symbol
-    - Take smallest pair and work until one left
+    - Take the smallest pair and work until one left
-    -  Prefex free
+    - Prefix free
         - Unary Code
         - Gamma code
         - Delta code